borti4938/n64rgb_pcb/README.md

 The silk screen shows you where everything goes to.
 (Please note subsection 5.3 - CSYNC).
 Note that the picture shows an older version of the N64 Advanced.
-Newer versions have reset and controller at the left hand side.
+Newer versions have reset and controller at the left-hand side.

 ![](./doc/img/N64A_wires.jpg)